 According to the Bureau of Labor Statistics, becoming a registered nurse (RN) is the most common choice for licensed practical nurses (LPNs) who want to advance their careers, work in a greater variety of professional roles, and make more money.

 Hence the increasing popularity of LPN to RN programs—sometimes referred to as “bridge” programs.
-These take about 18 months to 2 years to complete and are offered at junior or community colleges.
-Because many LPNs are already working, some programs offer evening or weekend schedules and online or hybrid classes.
+These take about 18 months to 2 years to complete and are offered at junior or community colleges, or through test preparation courses.
+Because many LPNs are already working, some programs offer evening or weekend schedules and online LPN to RN or hybrid LPN to RN classes.

 Find LPN to RN Programs in Your State: